Jack Lynch: Proportional representation referendum

+Gaeltacht Civil Rights Movement

+Gluaiseacht Chearta Sibhialta na Gaeltachta was a pressure group campaigning for social, economic and cultural rights for native-speakers of Irish living in Gaeltacht areas.
+It was founded in Connemara in 1969 to highlight the decline of the Irish language and to campaign for greater rights for Irish speaking areas in the area of access to services, broadcasting and ultimately an elected assembly of their own.

+The campaign was often of a militant nature, including placing nails under the wheels of the car carrying the Taoiseach Jack Lynch in Galway West during the 1969 general election campaign.
+Campaigners insisted the Taoiseach answer all of their questions before permitting him to continue on his journey.
+In that election a member of the campaign, Peadar Mac An Iomaire polled more than 6% of the vote in that constituency.

 Northern Ireland

 Northern Ireland, and Lynch's attitude to the situation which was about to develop there would come to define his first tenure as Taoiseach.
 Lynch continued Lemass's approach in regard to relations with Northern Ireland.
-Better relations had been forged between the two parts of Ireland with co-operation between Ministers on several practical issues such as trade, agriculture and tourism.
+Better relations had been forged between the two parts of Ireland with cooperation between Ministers on several practical issues such as trade, agriculture and tourism.
 In December 1967, Lynch travelled to Belfast where he met with Prime Minister Terence O'Neill, for the first time at Stormont.
 The meeting was arranged in the hope of forming even more links.
 On 8 January 1968, they met again in Dublin.
 However, the situation was already beginning to deteriorate in Northern Ireland with civil unrest and the resignation of O'Neill to come.
 O'Neill continued to hold Lynch in high regard stating in the House of Lords in 1972:

 Shortly after Lynch's election victory in 1969, tensions in Northern Ireland finally spilled over and "The Troubles" began.
 The sight of refugees from the North teeming across the border turned public opinion in the Republic.
 The Battle of the Bogside in Derry between the Royal Ulster Constabulary and residents in August 1969, prompted Lynch on 13 August to make what some people consider one of the most important broadcasts to the nation on RTÉ, commenting on the ever-increasingly violent situation he said: